2008 was a big year for Kate Ritchie.

 "There comes a time when you must stop responding to deny oxygen to this speculation."

-But now, the rumour mill has moved from just that - gossip - to run-ins with the law.
+But then, the rumour mill has moved from just that - gossip - to run-ins with the law.

-In March this year, the former NRL star allegedly ran a red light in Randwick, in Sydney's eastern suburbs, when he was just a few streets from the family home he shares with Kate and Mae, four.
+In March 2019, the former NRL star allegedly ran a red light in Randwick, in Sydney's eastern suburbs, when he was just a few streets from the family home he shared with Kate and Mae, who is now six-years-old.

 According to The Daily Telegraph, Stuart allegedly recorded a blood alcohol level of 0.083, well above the legal limit of 0.05.

-It is also alleged that when police officers pulled Stuart over, he was driving with a cancelled licence.
+It was also revealed Stuart was driving with a cancelled licence at the time.

-He was charged with driving while his licence was cancelled and mid-range drink-driving.
+He was charged with driving while his licence was cancelled and mid-range drink-driving, and was later put on bail and good behaviour for two years.

 WATCH BELOW: Kate Ritchie's adorable video of her daughter Mae enjoying Christmas carols.
 Story continues after video.

-This week, it was revealed that police applied for an apprehended violence order (AVO) on behalf of Kate, against Stuart, and on Thursday that temporary AVO order was upheld.
+In late 2019, it was revealed that police applied for an apprehended violence order (AVO) on behalf of Kate, against Stuart, and a temporary AVO order was upheld.

 An AVO means the defendant must not "assault or threaten" or "stalk, harass or intimidate" the protected person, or "deliberately or recklessly destroy or damage anything that belongs to them."